hoangsonww/MERN-Stack-Ecommerce-App/README.md

 Before running this project, ensure you have the following installed:

 - Node.js (with npm)
-- MongoDB (local or remote instance)
+- MongoDB (with either local or remote instance)
 - Git

 ### Installation